10 Soft Skills for High School Students

 Soft Skills for High School Students #6: Work Ethic

 When Miranda Priestly fires Andy in The Devil Wears Prada, she laments Andy’s “so-called work ethic.”
 (Andy couldn’t figure out how to airlift her boss out of a hurricane.)
-The American society’s obsession with working–and working ourselves to the bone to complete seemingly impossible tasks–is not what we’re referring to when we talk about work ethic.
-Working constantly without breaks is a recipe for burnout.
-A good work ethic, however, is usually a set of healthy behaviors.
-It includes the drive to take initiative, to go above and beyond, to be proactive when something needs to be handled (within reason, of course).
+However, the American society’s obsession with working–and the rise of workism–is not what we’re referring to when we talk about work ethic.
+While working constantly without breaks is a recipe for burnout, a healthy work ethic is usually a set of positive behaviors.
+It includes the drive to take initiative, to go above and beyond, and to be proactive when something needs to be handled (within reason, of course).

 • Model it for them!
 As parents, we are the best teachers of what type of work-life balance we’d like our children to have.